jason-davey/studio/TECHNICAL_SPEC.md

     - Admin page to render `TECHNICAL_SPEC.md`.
     - *Value:* Boosted user productivity with AI; enhanced UX with onboarding and feedback; implemented observability and admin view.
 - **Phase 4 (Authentication & Role Foundation - Paused, Tag: `FEATURE_AUTH_ROLES_PAUSED`):**
-    - Initial work on Firebase Authentication (Login, Register pages, AuthContext) was started and then paused.
+    - Initial work on Firebase Authentication (Login, Register pages, AuthContext) was started and then paused due to external dependencies.
+These pages exist but are non-functional.
+The related `AuthContext.tsx` file also exists but is not currently used.
     - *Value (Future):* Foundation for multi-user application and role-based access.

 ## 2. Application Architecture